mb-aarfi/AutomationAnywhere_Assignment/README.md

 - Use Case 1: Create a Message Box Bot and assert its creation.
 - Use Case 2: Create a Learning Instance with user-defined fields and assert its creation.

-## Features

-- **Message Box Bot Test:**
-  Automates logging in, navigating to the bot creator, creating a bot with a message box, verifying the bot’s creation, and logging out.

-- **Learning Instance Test:**
-  Automates the process of logging in, creating a new Learning Instance with user-defined fields, verifying its creation, and logging out.

 ## Project Structure

 ```